Florence Cole Talbert: Repertoire and recordings

 Talbert made recordings very early in her career, starting in 1919.
 In fact she was one of the first few black classical artists to be recorded, unlike many of her peers whose work was not recorded due to record companies' hesitance to record black classical artists.
 Her repertoire was extensive and versatile—covering styles from opera arias, songs of contemporary composers like William Grant Still, to spirituals arranged by composers such as Hall Johnson.
 She recorded with the following labels and recording companies:

 Broome Special Phonograph Label

 In 1919, George W. Broome of the Broome Special Phonograph label approached her to record with them.
 She recorded three songs for them, including "Nobody Knows the Trouble I've Seen" and "Villanelle."

 Black Swan Records

 She also recorded with Black Swan Records—the first widely distributed label to be owned and operated by and marketed to African Americans—thus becoming the first classical musician to record with them.
 In 1921, she recorded at least four titles for them, and in 1923, she recorded three titles with them, including "Bell Song" from Lakmé, "Il Bacio" by Luigi Arditi, and "The Last Rose of Summer" from Martha by Friedrich von Flotow.

 Paramount Records

 In 1924, she recorded two additional titles for Paramount Records.
-These included "Homing" by Teresa del Riego and "Swing Echo Song" by Henry Bishop.
+These included "Homing" by Teresa del Riego and "Swiss Echo Song" by Karl Eckert.